Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Dyslexify: a defense against typographic attacks

-To defend CLIP against typographic attacks we present a framework for detecting typographic circuits.
-Based on the results in Sec. \ref{sec:locate} we only consider attention heads for the circuit construction.
+To defend CLIP against typographic attacks we present Dyslexify: a framework for detecting and suppressing typographic circuits.
+Based on the finding in \cref{sec:locate} that attention heads are responsible for adding typographic information, we only consider attention heads for the circuit construction.
 We define a circuit as a subset \(\mathcal{C} \subseteq \Psi\), where \(\Psi\) denotes the set of attention heads in CLIP